AlbinBjerhem/mongoDB_books/documentation/manuelTesting.md

 ### Test Details in Postman
 - **Name of Tests**: POST 10.1 - 10.10 Authors & DELETE 10.1 - 10.10 Authors
-- **Location**: Books_API > Manual testing > Test 10 > 10.
+- **Location**: Books_API > API Tests > Test 10 > 10.
 POST Authors & 10.
 DELETE Authors

+## Automatic
+"Design an automated performance test that simulates a large number of users making requests simultaneously to check the API’s performance under heavy load."

+## Motivation
+This test will automatically test how well the server handles 100 users doing requests to the server during 1 minutes time.

+## Test Steps
+1. **Run Collection Performance Test**
+2. **Use the performance tab**
+3. **Change the rate limit in server.js to 10000**
+4. **Set virtual users to 100 and time to 1 minute**

+## Expected Results
+- The server should be able to handle the stress of heavy use with no errors

+## Actual Test Results
+- **Amount of requests**: Amount: `8722`
+-**Avg. respons time**: `532ms`

+### Test Details in Postman
+- **Name of Tests**: GET 10 Author & GET 10 Books
+- **Location**: Books_API > API Tests > Test 10 > Performance Test >

+## REMINDER
+**Remember to change Rate limit back to 300 after test is done**

 ---

-# Manual Testing 10: Books
+# Manual & Automatic Testing 10: Books

 ## Test Case

+## Manual
-"Test the API’s performance under heavy load, simulating a large number of users making requests simultaneously"
+"Test the API’s performance under heavy load, simulating a large number of users making requests simultaneously."

+## Motivation
+This test will test how well the API responds to heavy trafic.

 ## Test Steps
 1. **Simulate Database Failure**: